new-measure/ITSMBench/README.md

   <a href="https://www.atomicwork.com/itsm-bench"><img alt="Leaderboard" src="https://img.shields.io/badge/Leaderboard-live-brightgreen"></a>
 </p>

-ITSMBench measures how well coding agents handle real IT service-management work.
+ITSMBench measures how well AI agents handle real IT service-management work.
 Each task drops an agent into a containerized enterprise environment with a ticket-style instruction and a hidden verifier; the agent investigates systems, takes the